medmanager/frontend/README.md

 - The fatal error screen is unstyled and did not have designs made for it.
 - The loading screen is unstyled and did not have designs made for it.
 - There are some dependencies listed in `package.json` that are not used anywhere in the application.
-- There are likely options that are missing for the medication amount units found in `constants.js`.
+- There are likely options that are missing for the medication amount units found in `src/utils/constants.js`.
-- The autocomplete input can be slow and sluggish.
+- The autocomplete input can sometimes be slow and sluggish.
-- No error recovery when an authentication token becomes invalid
+- There is no error recovery when an authentication token becomes invalid.